This policy sets forth University requirements regarding the acquisition of vehicles.

 NOTE: The MSO, the odometer certification, a vendor's invoice, and the title application usually come with the vehicle.

 To view a sample Departmental Requisition, see the PDF version of 70.40.7.

 Non-Pullman departments may file title applications at local area licensing offices if the department presents the following documentation:

 Used Out-of-State Vehicle

 In addition to the required documentation described above, a used out-of-state vehicle purchase requires an inspection in order to complete the title application process.
-The vehicle must be inspected by the Washington State Patrol.
+The Washington State Patrol must inspect the vehicle.
 NOTE: New vehicles do not need to be inspected.

 The department adds the inspection fee to the Departmental Requisition.
 Inspection must occur before licensing, but the inspection fee is paid at the same time as the licensing fee.

 To title State Surplus Property acquired through Surplus Stores, the department completes and submits to Purchasing Services all documents received from Surplus Stores.

 Purchasing Services obtains a Declaration of Use Tax form from the Department of Revenue to request exemption from the requirement to pay state sales/use tax.
 Purchasing Services completes the form and submits it to the Department of Revenue.